Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 Find out what questions and pain points your ideal customers have by asking your current customers what you can do better.

-It can be for free, quick, and easy with a Google Form that you can send to your customers to see what questions they had or still have.
+It can be quick and easy with a Google Form that you can send to your customers to see what questions they had or still have.

-As you get more and more clients filling out the survey you will start to see trends in the questions they have and ideas on what content should be created to be most helpful for potential customers will come easily.
+As you get more and more clients filling out the survey you will start to see trends in the questions they have and ideas on what content should be created to be most helpful for potential customers.

 Use Google Suggest